Syria

 • Legacy of war crimes and crimes against humanity perpetrated by all parties to the conflict, particularly the former government.

-• Impunity enjoyed by all perpetrators for atrocity crimes.
+• Impunity enjoyed by all perpetrators of atrocity crimes.

-• Insecurity due to ongoing hostilities in northern Syria and escalating attacks against minorities.
+• Insecurity due to ongoing hostilities in northeast Syria and attacks against minorities.

 • Weak institutions and economic devastation.